markh-de/KiVar/README.md

 #### Expression Processing Example

-The following figure illustrates the processing of some example Choice Expressions using [Combined Base Expressions](#cbe) (the classic Expression Type).
+The following figure illustrates the processing of some example Choice Expressions using [Combined Component Expressions](#cce) (the classic Expression Type).

 ![Expression Processing Illustration](doc/processing.svg)